evitiska/funda-assignment/README.md

 In order to execute these tests or run the project, one must provide a Secrets file that exports:
 - A user agent to run the test with
 - A valid account for the login flow

+In a project of bigger scale, I would probably use dotenv or similar to provide these secrets for different configurations